dbuschhue/rdb_ser_data/README.md

 2. A logical model built
   - setting attributes
 4. A (partial) physical model has been built:
-  - Adding bridge tables
+  - bridge tables
-  - Data types
+  - data types
-  - Relationship setting
+  - relationship settings
       - choices for primary keys
       - secondary keys (which relationships are mandatory)
       - adding bridge tables